unisonweb/unison/unison-src/transcripts/move-namespace.output.md

     b.termInB : Nat

 ```
+Deleting a namespace should not leave behind any history,
-Now, if we soft-delete a namespace, but move another over it we expect the history to be replaced, and we expect the history from the source to be wiped out.
+if we move another to that location we expect the history to simply be the history
+of the moved namespace.

 ```ucm
 .history> delete.namespace b